jambelnet/janet-framework/www/Readme.txt

-﻿www directory is a front-end implementation and used by Jubito.
+﻿www directory is the front-end implementation used by Jubito (www.jubito.org).
-Copy and paste it in the bin/debug or bin/release of the jaNET Program to have a complete web UI that implements the framework.
+Copy and paste it in the bin/Debug or bin/Release of jaNETProgram to have a complete web UI.
 Once you run the application, open a web browser and type http://localhost:8080/www/